IceWizard7/frostbyte-cpu/README.md

 ### Symbols

-Opcodes need to be written as their 3-letter mnemonic.
+Opcodes need to be written as their 3-letter mnemonic. \

-Registers need to be written as r0 through r31.
+Registers need to be written as r0 through r31. \

-Immediates need to be written as decimal.
+Immediates need to be written as decimal. \

-Ports need to be written as p0 through p7.
+Ports need to be written as p0 through p7. \
+Comments need to be started with a #.

 ## How can I run a program?